roissi/CyNoche/README.md

 ### For the Frontend :
 1. In `serveur_front`, directory, copy the `.env.example` file and rename this copy to `.env`.

-2. Open the new `.env` file and add your own TMDB API key as the value of `REACT_APP_TMDB_API_KEY` avec votre propre clé API TMDB.
+2. Open the new `.env` file and add your own TMDB API key as the value of `REACT_APP_TMDB_API_KEY`.
 You can obtain a TMDB API key by creating an account on the [TMDB website](https://www.themoviedb.org/).

 ### For the Backend (API) :